GA-Dallas/The_FERN_Stack/README.md

 ![who uses google firebase?](repo_imgs/who_uses_firebase.png)

 Ever since Google acquired Firebase in 2014, it's rise in popularity has skyrocked to where it is today.

-Google Firebase gets better each year with robust features for both web and mobile applications.
+Since the Google acquisition, Firebase exploaded with robust features for both web and mobile applications.

-Many developers and companies have found tremendous value in this technology, which is why you probably recognize most of these brands!
+Many companies and their developers have found tremendous value in this technology, which is why you probably recognize most of these brands!

 ### Not Just A Database

-This is where many people get confused when they hear of Google Firebase for the first time.
+When people hear "Google Firebase" for the first time, they often get confused thinking it's just a Database.
 Although the Real Time Database is a core feature, it's just one of several services you can use from Google Firebase:

 ![firebase services](repo_imgs/firebase_services.png)